basilesimon/blog/_posts/2017-03-11-self-employed-scatterplot.md

 In this instance, we'll annotate a few of the industry codes to give a bit more life to the plot.

 Note that unless we add an interaction layer with tooltips and mouseovers with D3 later, this is everything the reader will see and read.
-It is good practice to assume the reader won't click or move their mouse about upon implementing tooltips and interactive features, but alas far too often neglected.

-So we'll go the simple and most effective way: by pointing out the interesting to them straight away.
+It is good practice to assume the reader won't click or move their mouse about upon implementing tooltips and interactive features anyway, so we'll go down the simple and most effective route: by pointing out what's interesting straight away.

 ```
 annotate("text", x = 29000, y = .05, label = "Construction and building") +